 - Analyze the severity of the employee misconduct.
 Consider its impact on the company and your department and what actions you should take against the accused individual.

 - According to the employee handbook, suggest possible options for disciplinary action against the employee if you find them to be at fault.
-Follow the company's established processes and procedures when deciding how to address the issue.
+Follow the company's established processes and procedures when deciding how to address the issue for the employees involved.

 Josh Fechter is the founder of HR.University.
 He’s a certified HR professional and has managed global teams across 5 different continents including their benefits and payroll.
 You can connect with him on LinkedIn here.